dillonchr/MyResume/resume.md

 #### Senior UX Developer
 _February 2017 - Present_

+* Developed frontend SaaS apps
 * Drew up wireframes and low-to-mid fidelity mockups
-* Developed frontend SaaS apps
 * Debugged memory and performance issues

-I started the role working in __Angular 2__.
-Before we got too far, we ditched Angular and decided to switch to __React__.
-From there we added a __WebGL__-enhanced module to take the performance to a new high.
+Most recently I've been working on rewriting the main offering of Kalibrate, a retail fuel planning SaaS, in **React** using **Leaflet** maps and **WebGL** to render thousands of markers on the map at a time.
+Before using React, when I had joined, the project was going to be built in __Angular 2__.
+But the performance wasn't where we wanted it to be.
 A recent sideshow was a mobile surveyor app built with __React Native__ for internal users to survey sites across the globe.

 ***